Lea Michele: Reception and public image

 Michele has received multiple accolades throughout her career.
 Her breakthrough performance as Rachel Berry in Glee received widespread recognition.
 For the role, she was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 2010 and twice consecutively for the Golden Globe Award for Best Actress in a Television Series – Musical or Comedy; and once in 2011 for the Grammy Award for Best Pop Performance by a Duo or Group with Vocals for the cast performance of "Don't Stop Believin'".
 As a member of the series' ensemble cast, Michele won a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series once in 2010 out of four consecutive nominations.
 Prior to Glee, she received some recognition on stage, earning a Drama Desk Award nomination for her role in a 2007 production of Spring Awakening.
 In 2022, she returned to Broadway playing Fanny Brice in a revival of Funny Girl, to widespread critical acclaim.

 In June 2020, actress Samantha Marie Ware accused Michele of bullying her and causing "traumatic microaggressions" while they worked together on the sixth season of Glee.
 Ware made the comments in direct response to Michele having posted a message on social media saying "George Floyd did not deserve this.
 This was not an isolated incident and it must end. #BlackLivesMatter."
 Other actors including former Glee co-stars Heather Morris, Alex Newell, and Amber Riley agreed that Michele had been hostile and rude to others on the set and had a prima donna attitude.
 Riley and Morris disputed the implication that Michele's behavior had been racist.
-Michele responded with an apology, saying that the comments from many cast members in response to Ware's accusation had made her aware that her general treatment of all cast members during those years was "insensitive or inappropriate", a sign of "immaturity", and that she was "unnecessarily difficult" toward others around her, and she would "keep working to better myself and take responsibility for my actions."
+Michele responded with an apology, saying that the comments from many cast members in response to Ware's accusation had made her aware that her general treatment of all cast members during those years was "insensitive or inappropriate", a sign of "immaturity", and that she was "unnecessarily difficult" toward others around her, and she would "keep working to better [herself] and take responsibility for [her] actions."